Midwives are revealing their passion for their jobs to mark this year’s International Day of the Midwife.

 Staff at Hull Women and Children’s Hospital will use a specially designed photo frame bearing the messages “I love being a midwife because…” and “I love being a midwifery assistant because…” to take selfies and explain why they love their jobs to mark the global day of celebration.

-Hull and East Yorkshire Hospitals NHS Trust will then post the selfies and the midwives’ and midwifery assistants’ stories on Facebook and Twitter as teams around the world join in the event on Saturday.
+Hull University Teaching Hospitals NHS Trust will then post the selfies and the midwives’ and midwifery assistants’ stories on Facebook and Twitter as teams around the world join in the event on Saturday.

 Midwife Nikola Donner, who works as a rotational midwife on all the wards, came up with the idea with Jessyka Jackson, who works on Rowan Ward, Rachael Edwards, who also works as a rotational midwife, and clinical governance midwife Jennifer Moverley.